 The Maryland Journal of International Law has a long and prestigious history as a forum for scholarly discourse on a wide range of issues on international and comparative law.
 Established in 1976 as the International Trade Law Journal, it was known as the Maryland Journal of International Law & Trade from 1984 until 1999.
-It resumed publication in 2009 under its current title.
+Publication resumed under the current title in 2009.

-The Symposium will bring together leading international arbitration and litigation experts and practitioners to engage in a lively conversation on issues related to the U.S. Supreme Court's recent decision in Argentina v.
+On October 24, the Maryland Journal of International Law and the International & Comparative Law Program hosted a Symposium which brought together leading international arbitration and litigation experts and practitioners to engage in a lively conversation on issues related to the U.S. Supreme Court's recent decision in Argentina v.
 NML Capital, Ltd., 134 S. Ct.
 2250 (2014).
-This year’s panelists will offer thoughtful insights on new and emerging issues in international dispute resolution and will bring to the Symposium a keen understanding of the challenges that arise in contemporary practice.
+This year’s panelists shared thoughtful insights on new and emerging issues in international dispute resolution and brought to the Symposium a keen understanding of the challenges that arise in contemporary practice.

 Links to recent editions of the Maryland Journal of International Law are available below.
 Please use the drop-down menus in the navigation panel to search and browse all prior editions (through 1975) of the Journal.

 Volume 29, The International Law and Politics of External Intervention in Internal Conflicts (2014) (forthcoming)

 Volume 28, Extraterritoriality Post-Kiobel: International & Comparative Legal Perspectives (2013)